An "Opinion Reproduction Number" for Infodemics in a Bounded-Confidence Content-Spreading Process on Networks: Bounded-confidence models on networks

 \section{Bounded-confidence models on networks}

-Bounded-confidence models (BCMs)~\cite{lorenz2007continuous, proskurnikov2018tutorial, noorazar2020classical, noorazar2020recent} of opinion dynamics include both consensus-seeking behavior and preferences for similar views (through ``selective exposure").
-BCMs have been used by many researchers to study social influence and group dynamics (including consensus, polarization, fragmentation, and other phenomena)~\cite{bernardo2024}.
+Bounded-confidence models (BCMs) \cite{lorenz2007continuous, proskurnikov2018tutorial, noorazar2020classical, noorazar2020recent} of opinion dynamics include both consensus-seeking behavior and preferences for similar views (through ``selective exposure").
+BCMs have been used by many researchers to study social influence and group dynamics (including consensus, polarization, fragmentation, and other phenomena) \cite{bernardo2024}.

 We model a social network as a graph $G(V,\mathcal{E})$, where $V$ (with $\vert V \vert = N$, so $N$ is the ``size" of the network) is the set of vertices (i.e., nodes) and $\mathcal{E} \subseteq V \times V$ is the set of edges.
 Each node represents an agent in some population, and each edge encodes a social and/or communication tie between two agents.
-Node $i$ is {\em adjacent} to node $j$ if there is an edge between $i$ and $j$.
+We suppose that $G$ is undirected {and unweighted}.
+Node $i$ is {\em adjacent} to node $j$ (and vice versa) if there is an edge between $i$ and $j$.
 We assume that $G$ is simple, so it has no self-edges or multi-edges.
-The graph $G$ has an associated $N \times N$ {\em adjacency matrix} $A$, where $A_{ij} = 1$ if $i$ is adjacent to $j$ (and vice versa) and $A_{ij} = 0$ otherwise.
-One can consider weighted edges to model the strengths of ties between nodes.
-In this case, there is also a weight matrix $W$ with entries $w_{ij} \in \mathbb{R}_{\geq 0}$.
-If desired, one can also consider directed networks and other generalizations of graphs.
-See \cite{faust1994,newman2018networks,bullo2022,brooks2023} for books and reviews about networks.
+The graph $G$ has an associated $N \times N$ {\em adjacency matrix} $A$, where $A_{ij} = 1$ if $i$ is adjacent to $j$ and $A_{ij} = 0$ otherwise.
+If desired, one can {consider directed networks, weighted networks, and other} generalizations of graphs.
+See Refs.~[\onlinecite{faust1994,newman2018networks,bullo2022,brooks2023}] for books and reviews about networks.

-Suppose that each node $i$ has a time-dependent opinion (i.e., ideology) $x_i(t)$, which takes continuous values on some domain that we call the {\em opinion space}.
+Suppose that each node $i$ has a time-dependent {opinion} $x_i(t)$, which takes continuous values on {a} domain that we call the {\em opinion space}.
 For example, the opinion space can be the real line $\mathbb{R}$, a closed and bounded interval $[a,b] \subset \mathbb{R}$, or a subset of a higher-dimensional space $\mathbb{R}^k$.
-In a BCM, the key feature is that agents are receptive only to other agents that are within a distance $c$ of their current opinion.
-This parameter $c$ is called the {\em confidence bound}.
-If $d(x_i(t),x_j(t)) < c$, where $d$ is a metric on the opinion space, we say that agent $i$ is {\em receptive} to agent $j$ (and vice versa).
+In a BCM, agents are receptive only to other agents that are within a distance $c$ of their current opinion. {More precisely, we say that agent $i$ is {\em receptive} to agent $j$ (and vice versa) if $d(x_i(t),x_j(t)) < c$, where $d$ is a metric on the opinion space.} The parameter $c$ is called the {\em confidence bound}.
 Agents that are receptive to each other influence each other's opinions through an update rule.
 It is also possible to consider BCMs with asymmetric receptiveness, but we examine only symmetric situations.